Vipon/viponTools/python/setupEnv/README.md

 |||

 # !TODO:
+*   Using yaml instead of our own text structure.
 *   Add parameters for setup instances: version, install directory.
 *   Add deps.txt files for every instance.
 It's a basic list of target dependencies, but you still can add new ones to root deps.txt.